DGOliver-backup/CityU_FYP_PostureMonitoringApp/README.md

 - **Cross-Platform Support**: Extend the app to iOS using compatible pose estimation frameworks.
 - **Model Optimization**: Further optimize the BlazePose model for lower-end devices.

-## License
+## Third-Party Licenses

+### Google ML Kit
+Portions of this project use code samples from Google ML Kit, which are licensed under the Apache 2.0 License.
+See the full license at: https://www.apache.org/licenses/LICENSE-2.0

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Documentation from Google ML Kit is licensed under the Creative Commons Attribution 4.0 License.
+See the full license at: https://creativecommons.org/licenses/by/4.0/

+The ML Kit APIs are subject to the Google APIs Terms of Service[](https://developers.google.com/terms) and, for GenAI APIs, the ML Kit GenAI API Additional Terms of Service[](https://developers.google.com/ml-kit/terms/genai).

 ## Acknowledgments
 - TensorFlow Lite for providing the MoveNet model.